City of San José

 The goal is to create mixed-income communities, prevent displacement, and increase the overall supply of affordable housing.

-The San José City Council is considering changes to its Inclusionary Housing Ordinance.
+The San José City Council approved changes to its Inclusionary Housing Ordinance on January 27, 2026.
 These changes are intended to:

-• Promote the building of homes that people who work in San José — teachers, nurses, public employees, retail workers, and others — can actually afford; and
+- Promote the building of homes that people who work in San José — e.g., teachers, nurses, public employees, retail workers — can actually afford; and

 Public Engagement in the Process